 Sticking a Label on A Child In School

-The teacher was being less than understanding about her daughter’s need for quiet time to recharge, and failed to grasp just how overwhelming the school environment is for her daughter.
+One mother of a highly sensitive child (HSC) just started primary school shared how her child was struggling in the classroom.
+There were tantrums and tears at home.
+The teacher was being less than understanding about her daughter’s need for quiet time to recharge.
+She failed to grasp just how overwhelming the school environment was for her daughter.

 It took months of painstaking appointments and tests when we were already at the end of our tether.
 The end result was that all other labels were deemed ‘unstickable’ on my son and we were left with ‘highly sensitive’.
-And we were eventually referred to a specialist in highly sensitive children.
+We were eventually referred to a specialist in highly sensitive children.
 The long way round for sure.